 Yup, that’s a keeper!
 This easy & affordable all-in-one dinner recipe just takes about 15 minutes of prep work, then you can throw everything into your Crock-Pot and let it do all the work for you.
 Dinner: Done.

 Even if you don’t happen to have drumsticks in your freezer today, they’re generally one of the most affordable cuts of meat around.
-This makes them always a good choice for Sunday Scratchups: Your weekly recipe from scratch around grocery sales and affordable ingredients — or you could also swap the drumsticks out for bone-in thighs, if those are on sale the week you’re reading this instead!
+This makes them always a good choice for Sunday Scratchups: Your weekly recipe from scratch around grocery sales and affordable ingredients.
+You can also swap the drumsticks out for bone-in thighs, if those are on sale this week instead!

 Slow Cooker Balsamic Chicken Drumsticks with Mushrooms & Spinach